Exclusive offer of free registration for first 100 Training Providers and 50% off on CPD Endorsement

 CPD outcomes are measured by CPD credits or points, the number of hours spent on a CPD activity.
 Its impact is usually measured through the knowledge and understanding gained via CPD events or activities and to record CPD credits or points, the CPD log is structured way.

 Similarly, the outcome of CPE is primarily measured by the number of credits earned.
-Professionals can show completion via certificates or documents proving they’ve fulfilled the credit hours mandated by professional regulations.
+Professionals can show completion via certificates or documents proving they have fulfilled the credit hours mandated by professional regulations.

 Earning CPD and CPE Points